 One of its brands is Quebec-exclusive growers.
 One offers derivative products like vapes and edibles.
 Two brands focus on Hemp (low THC products).

 And the fifth brand under its banner is a clean energy company, endorsing Village Farm’s commitment to sustainability.
-So the business model and with it, the risk is well spread out.

 5. OrganiGram Holdings Stock (TSX/NASDAQ)